Have you ever stumbled upon a Match.com scam or someone that seems very suspicious? Read our guide to learn how to avoid being catfished.

-On Match.com, you answer questions about yourself (there can be 400 of them) and this allows yourself, as well as other members to be able to search for people with similar interests.
+On Match.com, you answer questions about yourself (there can be 400 of them) which allows you, as well as other members, to search for people with similar interests.
 There are two types of members, paid and free.
-Although having a paid service deters people from catfishing you as they’ll have to pay in order to do it, scammers often use sites like this to build instant trust with other users.
-A catfish or scammer on match.com will create a fake profile to either trick you into thinking they’re someone else, to steal money or both.
+Although having a paid service deters people from catfishing you as they’ll have to pay in order to do it, scammers often use dating sites like this to build instant trust with other users.
+A catfish or scammer on Match.com will create a fake profile to either trick you into thinking they’re someone else, steal money… or both.

 How Does it Work?

-When a ‘catfisher’ creates their profile, they try and make it as generic of a profile as possible that will match with as many people as possible.
-They meet people and right away try and get the user away from the site so that they can close their profile.
+When a ‘catfisher’ creates their profile, they try and make it as generic as possible so they can match with many people.
+They begin messaging users and immediately try and direct them from the site so that they can close their profile.
 They start to act like they’re falling in love right away and say things like you two are meant to be together.
-Then they have something drastic happen where they try and ask for money.
+Then they have something drastic happen… which is when they first ask for money.

-A typical ‘catifsh’ or scammer on Match.com will create a profile that will have as many broad interests as possible.
-The ‘catfisher’ won’t take a formal stance either.
-Think of it almost the same way a politician position themselves if they are trying to appeal to as many people as possible.
+A typical ‘catfish’ or scammer on Match.com will create a profile that lists broad interests.
+The ‘catfisher’ won’t take a formal stance on many subjects.
+Think of it almost the same way as a politician.
+Their goal is to position themselves to appeal to as many people as possible.

 Signs that you’re being catfished on Match.com

-- The picture often seems like that of a model or an attractive person
+- The pictures look like that of a model or attractive person.

-Most of the time, if someone is catfishing you on a dating site, there is usually a motive.
-Sometimes, and very rarely the motive will just be boredom or confidence issues.
-These people usually aren’t aggressive, they don’t ask you for money and oftentimes just want some companionship but, don’t help you find the one that you’re meant to spend your life with.
+Most of the time, if someone is catfishing you on a dating site, there is a motive.
+Sometimes, though very rarely, the motive will just be boredom or confidence issues.
+These people usually aren’t aggressive – they don’t ask you for money and seem more in need of companionship.
+However, they aren’t whom you are led to believe and won’t bring you any closer to the person you’re meant to spend your life with.